Transport and Equilibrium in Non-Conservative Systems: Proof of the Main Theorem

-Unfortunately, the small free energy difference term will appear at each stage of the iteration and there are of order $h^{-1}$ steps altogether.
-To handle this matter, let us take the time to write Eq.(\ref{XASA}) in the form that it would appear without the abbreviations:
+Since the small free energy difference term will appear at each stage of the iteration and there are of order $h^{-1}$ steps altogether, let us write Eq.~\eqref{XASA} in the form that it would appear without the abbreviations:

 Let us stipulate that, necessarily, for all times $t^{\prime} < t$, $N_{t^{\prime}} \neq \text{\textsc{m}}_{0}$ (indeed, otherwise there would be nothing to prove).
 Thus, it is clear that